DAI-Lab-HERALD/General-Framework/Framework/README.md

 - 'test_pert': Same as above, only for the testing set.

 ### Models
-Next, one has to select the models that are to be evaluated in this experiment.
+Next, one has to select the models (list of currently available choices can be found [here](https://github.com/DAI-Lab-HERALD/General-Framework/blob/main/Framework/Models/README.md#existing-models)) that are to be evaluated in this experiment.
 ```
 Models = ['<Model name 1>',
           {'model': '<Model name 2>'},